dringakn/CarND-Extended-Kalman-Filter-Project/README.md

 [//]: # (Image References)

-[image1]: ./examples/Convergance_Result.png "Final Result"
+[image1]: ./examples/Result.png "Final Result"
-[video1]: ./examples/Particle_Filter_For_Robot_Kidnap_Problem.gif "Video"
+[video1]: ./examples/EKF_Dataset_1.gif "Video"
+[video2]: ./examples/EKF_Dataset_2.gif "Video"

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+The goal of this project is to implement a kalman filter, in C++, to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+The laser measurements provides the x and y position coordinates while the radar measurements provides the range, bearing and cartesian velocity components.
+The evaluation metrics are the Root Mean Square Error (RMSE) of car position and velocity, which are are shown as follows:

+![Dataset-1][video1] ![Dataset-2][video2]

+Blue circles are radar measurements (position markers inferred from radius and angle; the also-supplied radial velocity measurements are not shown).

+Green markers are the car's position as estimated by the Kalman filter.
+It's clear that the Kalman filter does a good job of tracking the car's position with significantly reduced noise.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).